 Look at any survey of the most important factors consumers consider when buying a car and you’ll find safety consistently at or near the top.
 It should come as no surprise, especially considering accidents of all kinds are a leading cause of death in the United States, with traffic fatalities specifically on the rise.
 With that in mind, as well as knowing that electric vehicles are still growing and evolving, the safety of this vehicle class is obviously going to come under scrutiny.
 Add in the fact that EVs have significant mechanical and engineering differences compared to traditional gas-powered vehicles and we’re left with one all-important question: Are EVs safe?

-Safety of EVs Compared to Internal Combustion Engine (ICE) Vehicles
+Safety of EVs Compared to Gas Vehicles

-The vast majority of car crashes are caused by human error, which can be mitigated advanced driver assistance systems.
+The vast majority of car crashes are caused by human error, which can be mitigated by advanced driver assistance systems.
 These systems utilize various safety features that reduce the likelihood of motorists making such mistakes while operating vehicles.
 Some commonly utilized technologies include surround view cameras, forward collision warning, lane keeping assistance and adaptive cruise control.

 You’ll find advanced driver assistance systems available in EVs, either standard or optional, just as you would in traditional gas-powered cars.
 This is true even amongst the most affordable models.
 The Nissan Leaf, the least-expensive EV on the market, comes standard with a suite of six advanced safety features, including automatic emergency braking and blind spot and lane departure warning.